 Have You Been Refused a Workplace Accommodation?
 Have You Been Denied Medical Leave?

 If you have been terminated, had your pay reduced, were demoted or had your leave cut short as a result of taking medical leave, you might have a claim.
 You may also have a claim if your employer has refused to give you a reasonable accommodation in the workplace.
-Talk to us about ways we can protect your rights.
+Talk to our disability discrimination attorneys about ways we can protect your rights.

-From our Bay Area offices, we aggressively protect the rights of people with disabilities throughout the State of California, including Alameda and San Jose Counties.
+From our Bay Area offices in Oakland, San Francisco, and San Anselmo in Marin County, we aggressively protect the rights of people with disabilities throughout the State of California, including Alameda and San Jose Counties.
 If you are looking for a top-rated disability discrimination attorney in the Bay Area, contact us today.